tarantool/tarantool/doc/sphinx/reference/fiber.rst

                      object returned by :code:`fiber.create`

         :Return: nil

-        :Exception: cancel is not permitted for the specified fiber object.
+        Possible errors: cancel is not permitted for the specified fiber object.

         Example: